SERVICES & SERMONS

 The bread and wine are distributed by the deacons and we eat the bread as it is brought round.

-Then we wait until all have been served with individual miniature cups of wine (non-alcoholic) and drink together, to show that we are one body.
+Then we wait until all have been served with individual mini cups of wine (non-alcoholic) and drink together, to show that we are one body.

 Believer’s baptism is a special moment on the journey of faith.